intel-analytics/ipex-llm/docs/mddocs/DockerGuides/vllm_docker_quickstart.md

 -pp 2
 ```

-3. **TP+PP Serving**: using tensor-parallel and pipline-parallel mixed, for example, using 2 cards for tp and 2 cards for pp serving, add following parameter:
+3. **TP+PP Serving**: using tensor-parallel and pipline-parallel mixed, for example, if you have 4 GPUs in 2 nodes (2GPUs per node), you can set the tensor parallel size to 2 and the pipeline parallel size to 2.

 ```bash
 --pipeline-parallel-size 2 \